AlexanderCTMass/smart-result-v1/readme.txt

 DESCRIPTION:

-SUBLIME is a Creative HTML5 one-page template designed for creative agencies, studios, digital design and media agencies or other similar business.
+Smart Result is a Creative HTML5 one-page template designed for creative agencies, studios, digital design and media agencies or other similar business.
 The template is a dark theme design with features like fullscreen header/hero section, responsive video lightbox, a nice portfolio section and much more.
 The template is primarily designed for creative agencies but it is versatile enough